ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-26-ethereum-classic-course-6-ethereum-classic-is-the-original-chain/index.md

 Approximately 95% of the Ethereum community went with the proposed irregular network change, but 5% continued with the unaltered Ethereum network, becoming known as Ethereum Classic.

-By executing the fork and the confiscation, Ethereum broke the original immutability ethos, so this is when Ethereum Classic decided to follow a Code Is Law ethos by continuing with the original untampered chain.
+By executing the fork and the confiscation of funds, Ethereum broke its original immutability ethos.
+This is when Ethereum Classic decided to follow a "Code Is Law" ethos by continuing with the original untampered Ethereum chain.

 ETC is the same uninterrupted history of transactions to this day, and will continue forever.